 The Veolia facility is in operation 24 hours-per-day, 7 days a week treating contaminated groundwater and cannot be taken off-line for extended periods of time.
-Proposed excavation area RZ-D-26 has been truncated to the north by the presence of the Veolia facilities.
+Proposed excavation area RZ-D-26 has been truncated to the northwest by the presence of the Veolia facilities.
 The contamination in this area appears to be relatively shallow, approximately 0.5 feet.
 Excavation will be performed as close to the facilities as is possible and is considered structurally sound by Tronox's engineers.
-Figure 1 depicts the planned excavation limits for RZ-D-26.
+In the north central portion of RZ-D, Excavation Areas RZ-D-15 and RZ-D-18 are truncated to the west by the Veolia equalization tanks and other equipment pads.
+As described above and in Section 3.3 of this excavation plan, the excavation will be performed as close to the facilities as is possible and measures will be taken to maximize the amount of soil removed.
+Figure 1 depicts the planned excavation limits for RZ-D-26, RZ-D-15, and RZ-D-18.